It was love at first sight. I am really not sure how it took me so long to explore this corner of England but I’m glad I finally did.

 One of the best things to do in Norfolk is to make the most of the scenery with a good walk./ hike.
 We did the insanely gorgeous walk (loop) from Wells-next-the-sea to Holkham beach and back.
 I’d highly recommend it.
 A great reward/end to the day is to get fish and chips afterwards in the harbour!

 Click here for a variety of Norfolk walks to suit every level of fitness.

 Whether it be the famous Sandringham where Kate and William live, or other stunning estates such as Holkham, Blickling or Felbrigg, don’t miss out on the opportunity to soak up a bit of British culture.

-3. Visit the woolly mammoth ruins in West Runton.
+3. Visit the West Runton woolly mammoth ruins at Cromer Museum

 4. Do a boat trip to see the seals at Blakeney Point or Horsey Beach.